The new X’Trapolis 2.0 trains provide more reliable journeys, better passenger information, and improved accessibility, energy efficiency and comfort.

 - designated ‘mixed-use’ onboard spaces for bicycle and pram storage and dedicated wheelchair spaces.

-A range of Victorians got the chance to influence the look and feel of the new Victorian-made X’Trapolis 2.0 trains from May to July 2023 as part of targeted engagement at Alstom’s facility in Tullamarine.
+A range of Victorians got the chance to influence the look and feel of the new Victorian-made X’Trapolis 2.0 trains from May to July 2023, using a life-sized physical mock-up of the train in an award-winning engagement process.

 This included in-depth sessions with technical, passenger and accessibility stakeholders, supported by subject matter experts from the Department of Transport and Planning, Alstom and Metro Trains Melbourne.

-Stakeholder feedback has so far resulted in 58 design changes based on 641 individual pieces of recorded feedback from the 1632 visitors that came through the mock-up.
+Stakeholder feedback resulted in 58 design changes based on 641 individual pieces of recorded feedback from the 1632 visitors that came through the mock-up.

-These changes will improve passenger and driver experience on the train, making journeys more accessible and more comfortable.
+These changes have improved passenger and driver experience on the train, making journeys more accessible and more comfortable.

 Supporting local jobs

-X’Trapolis 2.0 trains are being designed and manufactured predominantly in Victoria at Alstom’s Ballarat facility, with at least 60 per cent local content.
+X’Trapolis 2.0 trains have been designed and manufactured in Victoria at Alstom’s Ballarat facility, with at least 60 per cent local content.

-This project will significantly boost to Victoria’s local rolling stock manufacturing industry, supporting up to 750 local rolling stock manufacturing and supply chain jobs as well as trainee and apprenticeship positions – with a significant number of these based in the Ballarat area.
+This project has provided a significant boost to Victoria’s local rolling stock manufacturing industry, supporting around 750 manufacturing and supply chain jobs as well as trainee and apprenticeship positions – with a significant number of these based in the Ballarat area.

-Building on our experience gained in recent Victorian train projects, we want to ensure our new trains are also easier for the skilled driving and maintenance staff to operate and maintain them every day.
+Building on our experience in other recent Victorian train projects, we’ve ensured our new trains are also easier for the skilled driving and maintenance staff to operate and maintain every day.

-For more details on job opportunities in Ballarat, visit the Alstom website.
+For more details on job opportunities in construction, maintenance, and operations, visit the Alstom website or the Metro Trains website.

 Manufacturing and testing